mhausenblas/ha-ha/README.md

 * First, we will use the [Programmable Web API](http://api.programmableweb.com/) to determine target APIs and retrieve representative samples of representations from those APIs in an automated fashion.
 * Second, we will, manually, evaluate the repository of API representations and determine how to measure the 'degree of hypermedia' used.

+Note: one goal is to determine the extent and deepness of the *dark web services*.

 ## License
 Public domain.